Candidates are Experienced, Strategic and Diverse

 The continuing IEB members are Danielle Bond, SCMP as chair; Bonnie Caver as past chair, as well as the following directors: Ann-Marie Blake, Chart.PR; Julie Ludwig, ABC, SCMP; Katie Macaulay, CMP; and Derrick Rozdeba.

-The 2021–2022 IEB slate will be presented to IABC members for ratification at the upcoming Annual General Meeting.
+The 2021–2022 IEB slate was presented to IABC members and ratified on 22 June 2021 at the Annual General Meeting.